cytechmobile/radicle-vscode-extension/CONTRIBUTING.md

 Code contributions are the best kind of contribution!
 Please make sure to read this document in its entirety to get up to speed with the various details.

-> If you're interested in making a code ~~donation~~ contribution, especially if it's your first time for this repo, we strongly advise that you go with a small, if not trivial changes, and definitely ensure that they don't affect the application, its existing features, UX and general direction in a major way.
+> If you're interested in making a code contribution, especially if it's your first time for this repo, we strongly advise that you go with a small, if not trivial changes, and definitely ensure that they don't affect the application, its existing features, UX and general direction in a major way.
 When in doubt it's always best to consult with the maintainers before investing too much of your time.

 ## Cloning the `radicle-vscode-repo` Repo Locally